 We started by parking at the Battery next to the White Point Garden.
-It’s a great place to learn abut the towns history before walking along East Bay Street.
+It’s a great place to learn about the town’s history before walking along East Bay Street.
 There’s a raised sidewalk that has the Cooper River on one side and breathtaking historic homes on the other side.
-Traveling with little ones, it’s always important to know where the pubic restrooms are.
-On the right side of East Bay Street, is the Hazel Parker Playground that has public restrooms right next door.
-Following this road will take you down to the world famous Rainbow Row which has the most interesting history.
+Traveling with little ones, it’s always important to know where the public restrooms are.
+On the right side of East Bay Street, is the Hazel Parker Playground which has public restrooms right next door.
+Following this road will take you down to the world-famous Rainbow Row which has the most interesting history.

-There’s a lot of here say on what exactly is the reason behind the gorgeous rainbow colored homes of Rainbow Row.
-The truth is, a women named Dorthy painted the first house light pink in an attempt to make the area look nicer and soon after others followed suit.
-Wether or not the others painted their homes for pure aesthetic reasons is unknown.
+There’s a lot of here say on what exactly is the reason behind the gorgeous rainbow-colored homes of Rainbow Row.
+The truth is, a woman named Dorthy painted the first house light pink in an attempt to make the area look nicer, and soon after others followed suit.
+Whether or not the others painted their homes for purely aesthetic reasons is unknown.
 Some say the color of the building indicated what was sold there, others say the homes were painted unique and noticeable colors to help drunk sailors find their way back home after a night out.
-Either way, Rainbow Row is a must see during a visit to Charleston
+Either way, Rainbow Row is a must-see during a visit to Charleston

-Since, I travel alone 95% of the time, I always like to travel with at least one option that will help me keep my girls close to.
-On this trip I packed our Baby Joy Double Stroller.
+Since I travel alone 95% of the time, I always like to travel with at least one option that will help me keep my girls close to me.
+On this trip, I packed our Baby Joy Double Stroller.
 What I love about this stroller is that it’s so compact.
 It’s near impossible to find a double stroller that TRULY folds up small.
 Another bonus is that it’s less than $100, which any mom of multiple young children will know that finding a double stroller that fits your needs AND is cheap is hard to come by.